nais/doc/docs/explanation/observability/logging.md

 ## Log destinations

-Logs can be sent to different destinations.
-The most common destinations are:
+Logs can be sent to different destinations for persistent storage and querying.
+Logs can even be sent to multiple destinations at the same time.

 ### Grafana Loki